-in the Morse framework from quilted Floer trajectories of strip width $0$ with \(k\) incoming Morse edges (represented by half-infinite trajectories in $L_{01}\times_{M_1} L_{12}$ starting at a Morse critical point) attached (possibly via trees of squashed eights and finite Morse edges) to the middle seam.
-Then (B5') indicates that the Morse cochain
+on (finitely-generated) Morse complexes.
+These operations will be defined by counting quilted Floer trajectories of strip width $0$ with \(k\) incoming Morse edges (marked point leaves whose edges are represented by half-infinite trajectories in $L_{01}\times_{M_1} L_{12}$ starting at a Morse critical point) attached (possibly via trees of squashed eights and finite Morse edges) to the middle seam.
+Then (B5') indicates that the Morse chain

-should be defined by counting regular isolated figure eight bubble trees as follows:
+should be defined by counting regular isolated Morsified figure eight bubble trees as in \S\ref{ss:Morse}.

-\begin{itemlist} \item Exactly one vertex is represented by a figure eight, and this vertex lies between every leaf and the root.
-All vertices between leaves and the figure eight are represented by pseudoholomorphic disks, and all vertices between the figure eight and the root are represented by squashed eights. \item Each edge attached to a disk vertex is represented by a finite Morse trajectory on $L_{01}$ resp.\ $L_{12}$, and all other edges are represented by a finite Morse trajectory on $L_{01}\times_{M_1}L_{12}$. \item The root vertex is represented by a figure eight or squashed eight with a marked point at the singularity, to which an outgoing Morse edge is attached, i.e.\ a half-infinite trajectory in $L_{01}\times_{M_1} L_{12}$ ending at a Morse critical point. \item Disks and squashed eights are constant only if the vertex has valence $\ge 3$.
-Figure eights are constant only if the vertex has valence $\ge 2$. \end{itemlist}

 Once such operations are defined, \eqref{eq:mu1relation} identifies (up to chain homotopy equivalence) the quilted Floer chain complexes